 As customers we will make clear to our suppliers, and those wishing to do business with us, what is expected of them.

 The Council will treat personal information in line with GDPR Regulations.
 The Council has a published privacy notice on its website.

+7.5 UK Procurement Post-Brexit

+A Green Paper has been issued by The Cabinet Office detailing proposed changes to UK procurement following Brexit.
+This includes changes to where Council tenders are advertised, streamlining the current procurement processes, and greater freedom in awarding contracts.
+The paper is currently up for consultation, with changes, if agreed, coming into force in 2023.

 If you have any questions or comments about this strategy: